-The Center for Children’s Initiatives collaborates with strategic partners in advocacy campaigns to win support for our core policy areas:
+The Center for Children’s Initiatives collaborated with strategic partners in advocacy campaigns to win support for our core policy areas:

 READY FOR KINDERGARTEN,